-The CUET Anthropology exam in 2025 will be held from 13th May to 3rd June, with the question paper, answer key, and solutions available post-exam.
+The CUET Anthropology 2025 exam was held from 13th May to 3rd June, with the question paper, answer key, and solutions available for download here.
 The exam tests knowledge of human evolution, cultural anthropology, archaeology, and biological diversity.

 Students must attempt 50 questions in 60 minutes, with a total of 250 marks.
 Scoring: +5 for correct answers, –1 for incorrect ones.

-CUET UG Anthropology 2025 Question Paper with Answer Key PDF
+CUET UG Anthropology 2025 Question Paper with Solutions PDF

 CUET UG Anthropology Question Paper with Solutions PDF Download PDF Check Solutions